andac-demir/HapticsDynamicSystemIdentification/README.md

-# Dynamic System Identification Modeling for Haptic Feedback in VR/AR Environments
+# Dynamic System Identification Modeling for Haptic Interactions in VR/AR Environments
 ------------------------------------

 ### What is it?